anduckhmt146/Hear4You/README.md

 ## Listen Podcast

-Account viewer can publish a podcast to our firebase server.
+Account viewer can listen a podcast in our firebase storage.

 ```
   email: viewer@gmail.com